-- 1. Lead PI name, title, and departmental and campus affiliation (Biosketch/CV not required at LOI stage) - 2.
-Host campus (usually it is the campus affiliation of the Lead PI); - 3.
-Identification of the collaborating UC campuses that will have a significant role in the proposed research and the name of the collaborating PI for each participating site, as well as identification of other collaborating sites and Co-PIs (national labs or other UC research entities), if any; - 4.
+1. Lead PI name, title, and departmental and campus affiliation;

+- 2. Host campus (usually it is the campus affiliation of the Lead PI); - 3.
+Identification of the collaborating UC campuses that will have a significant role in the proposed research and the name of the collaborating PI for each participating site, as well as identification of other collaborating sites and Co-PIs (national labs, DANR, or other UC research entities), if any; - 4.
 Identification of primary research field(s) (one required) and interdisciplinary or thematic area(s); - 5.
-Abstract (350 words/2200 characters) providing a brief description of the proposed scope of research and activities, expected impact on UC research/scholarship, and a brief description of any specialized facilities or resources at each participating site relevant to the proposed activities; - 6.
-Brief text responses addressing the required structural components and eligibility criteria for the Catalyst Award; and - 7.
+Abstract (2400 characters/~350 words) providing a brief description of the proposed scope of research and activities, expected impact on UC research/scholarship, and a brief description of any specialized facilities or resources at each participating site relevant to the proposed activities; - 6.
+Brief text responses addressing the required structural components and eligibility criteria; - 7.
+Total estimated budget request and award term; and - 8.
 Disclosure of current/concurrent systemwide research funding.